 The Musikverein building is Vienna’s premier venue for classical music and home to, for example, the New Year’s Concert and the Wiener Philharmoniker orchestra.

-As with each such guide, my selection is based on how close the hotel is to the Musikverein (none are more than a short walk away) and limited to those establishments rated highest at booking.com (at the last check).
+As with each such guide, my selection is based on how close the hotel is to the Musikverein (none are more than a short walk away) and limited to those establishments rated highly at booking.com (with a rating of at least 8 at the last check in early November, 2024).

-Following the list of hotels, you can find information about the area around the Musikverein, travel tips, plus a map with more accommodation options.
+Following the list of hotels, you can find information about the area around the Musikverein, travel tips, plus a map with more accommodation options that include apartments.

 - See also: